ThomasOkoro/DM_Project_Google/README.md

 More Data visualization
 Classifier comparison and improvement

-Final notebook preparation with more data cleaning and other logistic regressions for comparision
+Final notebook preparation with more data cleaning and other Logistic regressions for comparision

 **Week 5**